Code-Institute-Submissions/hangman-game-2/README.md

 7. Choose "settings" from the menu on the top of the page

-8. Go to section "Config Vars" and click button "Reveal Config Vars"
+8. Go to section "Config Vars" and click the button "Reveal Config Vars"

 9. In the field for "KEY" enter "PORT"-  capital letters and value"8000"

 10. Go to section "Build packs" and click "Add build pack"

-   * in this new window - click Python and "Save changes" [`heroku/Python`]
+   * in this new window - click Python and "Save changes" [`Heroku/Python`]
    * click "Add build pack" again
-   * in this new window - click Node.js and "Save changes" [`heroku/NodeJS`]
+   * in this new window - click Node.js and "Save changes" [`Heroku/NodeJS`]
    * take care to have those apps in this order: [`Python`] first, [`Node.js`] second, drag and drop if needed

 11. Next go to "Deploy" in the menu bar on the top